chris-moreton/oauth-server/readme.md

 	composer install

-Generate the application key

-    php artisan key:generate

-Create the database tables

-	php artisan migrate

-Generate the personal access and passport clients in the database

-	php artisan passport:install

-Take a note of the client ids and secrets.

-Generate test user (optional)

-This will create a test user called chris@example.com with a password of "secret".
+A test user will have been created with email chris@example.com and a password of "secret".

-	php artisan db:seed

 The oAuth2 server is now configured.
 You can generate a bearer token with full access using.
 The token can be used to bypass the need to perform a password grant or client credentials grant (both of which return bearer tokens themselves).